mochul/BusyBookingsReport/index.md

  - BusyBookings should allow customers and business owners to locate businesses, create bookings, and manage their profiles.

-   Singleton Principle: db_connector.js implements a single instance of the database connection, ensuring consistent and efficient management throughout the application.
-   Observer Principle: React state and Context API are used, enabling components like CreateBookingsPage.jsx and Calendar.js to automatically update in response to state changes.
-   SRP (Single Responsibility Principle): The modular structure in src/Components/ assigns each file a single, clearly defined responsibility, adhering to this principle

 MMF 1: Business Onboarding and Profile Management
 	•	Description: Enable business admins to register their businesses, create profiles, and specify services and availability.
 Allow  businesses to onboard themselves and populate the platform with offerings and make it functional for customers.